Nar Phu Valley Trek

 Day 4:

-After leaving Dharmashala, the vegetation changes from thick green forest and gives way to sparsely scattered bushes.
-As you climb higher the landscape becomes broader and more panoramic.
-The final segment of your hike involves a steep uphill climb until Meta, a small village situated on a flat platue with panoramic views of distant snow-capped peaks.
+After Dharmashala, the vegetation changes, thick forest gives way to sparsely scattered bushes.
+As you climb higher the landscape becomes broader and more panoramic with views of Pisang peak, Kangri Himal and Lamjung Himal along the way.
+The final segment of your hike involves a steep uphill climb until Meta, a small village situated on a flat plateau with panoramic views of distant snow-capped peaks.
 Overnight in Meta.

 MEALS: